 Each of these factors determines how much tax you’ll pay, what kind of taxes apply, and whether you qualify for any exemptions.

-Cyprus tax residents must declare their worldwide property income.Non-residents are taxed only on income from properties located in Cyprus.Individuals are taxed progressively (0–35%), based on their total income.Companies pay a flat 12.5% corporate tax on net property income.The tax treatment also differs depending on whether you rent your property long-term or short-term:
+Cyprus tax residents must declare their worldwide property income.Non-residents are taxed only on income from properties located in Cyprus.Individuals are taxed progressively (0–35%), based on their total income.Companies pay a flat 15% corporate tax on net property income as of January 1st 2026.The tax treatment also differs depending on whether you rent your property long-term or short-term:

 Long-term residential rentals are exempt from VAT.Short-term rentals of less than 30 days via platforms like Airbnb or Booking.com are subject to VAT if annual earnings exceed €15,600.Rental Income Tax Overview Table